A separation agreement is a written contract between two married spouses who want to live apart.

 Most of these forms are free on the state or county court websites.

-Does a separation agreement need notarized?
+Can a separation agreement be notarized?

 Yes, a separation agreement must be notarized and contain the signatures of both parties to be considered legally binding.
 Any notary public can perform this function for you.